ashish-kr-upa/multi_agent_healthcare_assitant/README.md

-# Multi-Agent Healthcare Assistant — Demo (Fresher Track)
+# Multi-Agent Healthcare Assistant — Demo

 **Prominent disclaimer:** **Educational demo — NOT medical advice.** This project is strictly for demonstration and learning.
 Do not use for clinical decisions.
 For emergencies, contact local emergency services immediately.